ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 }
 ```

-## Fingerprint
+## Fingerprint / KeepDependencies
 ```groovy
 fingerprint(String targets, boolean recordBuildArtifacts = false)
 ```

 Activates fingerprinting for the build.
 If recordBuildArtifacts evaluates to "true", then all archived artifacts are also fingerprinted.
-Moreover, the option to keep the build logs of dependencies can be set at the toplevel via
+Moreover, the option to keep the build logs of dependencies can be set at the top level via:
 ```groovy
 keepDependencies(boolean keep = true)
 ```